Skip to content

 WEATHER – July and August tend to be days of sunshine at 80—85 degrees F and little to no humidity and cooler evenings.
 June and September are cooler and unpredictable with possible moisture.
 June has beautiful wildflowers and lots of green grass.
 September offers gorgeous autumn days with those wonderful crisp cool evenings.
 You are in the mountains of Montana so come prepared for change as you might get a bit of everything in one week or one day.
 Please check weather.com for Martinsdale MT before packing.

-MEALS – Start your day off right with a full breakfast at the lodge for $22, and order a sack lunch to eat at your leisure in the great outdoors for $20.
-If you prefer to fix your own, the Pioneer and Cowboy Cabins have small kitchens, and the Indian Cabin and Bunkhouse have small refrigerators, outdoor barbecues and microwaves.
+MEALS – Start your day off right with a light breakfast at the lodge for $20, order a sack lunch for $18 to eat at your leisure in your cabin, the great outdoors or take along on your horseback ride.
+If you prefer to fix your own, the Pioneer and Cowboy Cabins and the Bunkhouse have small kitchens, and the Indian Cabin has a refrigerator, outdoor propane barbecue and a microwave.

 AREA RESTAURANTS – There are restaurants in Martinsdale, Ringling and White Sulphur Springs.